-K. Stormé DeLarverie was born in New Orleans.
+K. Stormé DeLarverié was born in New Orleans.

 Stormé was present at the Stonewall riot, where he hit back at a cop who hit him at the start.
 Shortly afterwards his wife dies, and he quit at the Jewel Box Revue.

 He was recognized as a transgender actor.
 In his 80s he worked as a bouncer at a Manhattan lesbian bar.
 He lived for many decades in the Chelsea Hotel in lower Manhattan.

 SAGE Lifetime Achievement Award in 2000 (given to recognize the accomplishments of LGBT seniors).
 Vice-president of the Stonewall Veterans' Association 1998 -2000.
 In the Imperial Queens & Kings of Greater New York, Stormé has won election many times the title of "Imperial King".

 Stormé is ignored in Martin Duberman’s Stonewall, and on the Stonewall Wiki page and in the 1995 film.
 Stormé is also ignored in the otherwise comprehensive Stormy Weather: The Music and Lives of a Century of Jazzwomen.
 1992 by Linda Dahl.

 In later years Stormé developed mental health problems.
 In 2009 the Jewish Association for Services for the Aged was appointed his legal guardian, and he was hospitalized as a woman.
 He was then almost always indoors until friends and gay and lesbian activists arranged with JASA to take him out now and then.

 - Michelle Parkerson (dir).
 Stormé: Lady of the Jewel Box.
 US 21 mins 1987.